Vectorial1024/multiton-dto/README.md

 - child classes cannot opt out of the trait; and
 - child classes must share their DTO instances with the parent class, and vice versa

-As such, when reading DTO instances inside child classes, sometimes an explicit casting is needed.
+As such, when reading DTO instances inside child classes, sometimes explicit casts are needed.

 ## Testing
 (WIP)